-Stephen Smith is the Executive Director Chair of the USC Shoah Foundation and the UNESCO Chair on Genocide Education.
-As the commemorations to mark the 20th anniversary of the Genocide in Rwanda conclude, he discusses how Rwanda has remembered these atrocities and the ways in which genocide memory and education can be used to provoke action and prevent future genocides.
+Stephen Smith, Executive Director Chair of the USC Shoah Foundation and the UNESCO Chair on Genocide Education, discusses how genocide memory and education in Rwanda can be used to provoke action and prevent future genocides.

 As the period of remembrance of the Genocide in Rwanda draws to a close, I look back over a period of transformation.
 Over the last three months in communities from Kigali to Kansas, Senegal to Sweden, people have been exhibiting remembrance of the genocide through action.
 Since its launch in January, Kwibuka20 has invited people all over the world to mobilise their networks by hosting more than 200 events, sharing video messages, creating art and engaging in dialogue both online and offline.